Tax return for foreign artists

 - Personal income form (RF-1224)

 An enforcement fine may be imposed if the tax return is not submitted by the applicable deadline.
-More information about enforcement fines
+More information about enforcement fines.

 Tax must be paid on all gross income for the performance in Norway.
 If an artist has their expenses covered in connection with the event, the value of these expenses must be included in the tax basis.
 This doesn't apply to the organiser’s coverage of the artist's expenses attributable to travel, board, lodging and agent commission.
 If an artist covers their expenses for travel, board, lodging, agent commission and other expenses, a deduction from the tax basis is granted.

-As an artist, you'll be able to amend your tax return even if the submission deadline has passed.
+You'll be able to amend your tax return even if the submission deadline has passed.

 - You must make the necessary changes if you discover any errors or if you receive new or delayed information from your employer, bank, NAV or others who are required to report information.
 The deadline for submitting corrections is three years after the submission deadline for the tax return concerned.
 Example: For tax returns submitted in 2018, the deadline will be three years after the submission deadline, i.e. 31 May 2021.